suffolklibraries/sljekyll/_libraries/newmarket-library.md

 breadcrumb: y
 branch-pride-and-periods: y
 branch-news: '<ul>
-              <li>Newmarket Library is looking for <a href="/events-activities/summer-holidays/summer-reading-challenge/volunteer-for-the-summer-reading-challenge/">Summer Reading Challenge volunteers</a>.</li>
+              <li>We&apos;re looking for <a href="/events-activities/summer-holidays/summer-reading-challenge/volunteer-for-the-summer-reading-challenge/">Summer Reading Challenge volunteers</a>.</li>
-              <li>Newmarket Library is currently looking for Code Club volunteers.
+              <li>We&apos;re looking for Code Club volunteers.
 Contact the library for more information and to get involved.</li>
+              <li>We are part of the <a href="https://www.aht.org.uk/saddleup">Saddle Up Art Trail</a> from 8 July - 22 September.</li>
               </ul>'
 meta-description: "Free computer access, wifi, printing, children's activities, older people's activities, health & wellbeing groups, sports equipment, free sanitary products."
 ---